imshubhangisingh/SQL-Data-Analysis-US-Retail-stores/first.md

 ![image](SQL_imgs/Img_3.2.png)

-ASSUMING: The customers are the ones who have registered, So no matter if they have made any purchases or not they have been included in the result.
+**ASSUMING :** The customers are the ones who have registered, So no matter if they have made any purchases or not they have been included in the result.

-INSIGHTS:  São Paulo (SP) has the highest number of customers with a count of 41,746, followed by Rio de Janeiro (RJ) with 12,852 customers and Minas Gerais (MG) with 11,635 customers.
+**INSIGHTS :** São Paulo (SP) has the highest number of customers with a count of 41,746, followed by Rio de Janeiro (RJ) with 12,852 customers and Minas Gerais (MG) with 11,635 customers.
          In Total 27 states, the top 12 states have more than 1000 customers.
 13th to 24th have customers of more than 100 but less than 1000.
 The bottom 3 states have less than 100 customers.

-RECOMMENDATIONS : Focus on retaining customers in states with high customer counts by offering promotions, discounts, or loyalty programs to incentivize repeat purchases.
+**RECOMMENDATIONS :** Focus on retaining customers in states with high customer counts by offering promotions, discounts, or loyalty programs to incentivize repeat purchases.
                   For states with low customer counts, consider targeted marketing campaigns to acquire new customers, such as social media advertising, inﬂuencer partnerships, or referral programs.

 **4. Impact on the Economy: Trying to analyse the money movement by e-commerce by looking at order prices, freight and others.**